Samsung DU8000 Crystal UHD 4K Smart TV (2024) vs LG OLED evo G4 Series (Gallery Edition, 2024)

 Frequently Asked Questions

-Samsung DU8000 Crystal UHD 4K Smart TV (2024) excels if you value ultra-thin 'airslim' design looks premium on a wall.
-LG OLED evo G4 Series (Gallery Edition, 2024) is better if you prioritize class-leading brightness with mla technology (55"-83" models).
-Pick based on your budget and daily use.
+Samsung DU8000 Crystal UHD 4K Smart TV (2024) is the better choice if you prioritize ultra-thin 'airslim' design looks premium on a wall.
+LG OLED evo G4 Series (Gallery Edition, 2024) wins if you value class-leading brightness with mla technology (55"-83" models).
+Both are rated highly (4.5★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure